Akutchi/Camilibrary/README.md

 # Production

-This part of the doc supposes that you will use caddy and gunicorn to handle the server-side as it is the infrastructure that I use myself.\
+This part of the doc supposes that you will use caddy and gunicorn to han:dle the server-side as it is the infrastructure that I use myself.\
 Big thanks to Thomas Feldmann and chrisadams for their tutorial - [here](https://tfeldmann.de/blog/serving-django-with-caddy/) and [here](https://rtl.chrisadams.me.uk/2023/01/til-using-caddy-with-django-apps-instead-of-nginx/) respectively -